fredrkl/dotfiles/README.md

 This repository contains my personal configuration files (dotfiles) for various tools and applications.
 These dotfiles help to set up a consistent development environment across different machines.

+## Dependencies

+The config file will setup completions and PATH exports for the following tools:

+- Dotnet SDK
+- Nodejs 20 (Installed via Homebrew)

 ## Contents

 - **.zshrc**: Configuration file for Zsh shell.